SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 This target is interpreted to cover research about
 * harmful practices against women and girls

 The OHCHR includes female genital mutilation, child, early and forced marriage, virginity testing and accusations of witchcraft as harmful practices <a href="#f5hb">(UN OHCHR)</a>.
 Harmful practices are regarded as human rights violations and forms of violence, so there is overlap with target 5.2.
 Harmful practices only concerning boys or young men are considered irrelevant.
-Some search terms are combined with "women, girls and gender" to avoid noise.
+Some search terms are combined with "women, girls and gender" to avoid irrelevant results (e.g. FGM and CEFM).
+Search terms related to marriage are in phrases, as NEAR combinations produced more noise without improving recall.

 #### Phrase 1